DennisLiuCk/task-helper-chrome-ext/README.md

 # Task Helper Chrome Extension

 A Chrome extension to help you quickly navigate to Jira tickets.
+This tool is designed to make your workflow more efficient and help you stay organized.
+Feel free to customize it to suit your needs.

 ## Features